Your product managers and Engineering organization typically complete this phase, which Stripe estimates to typically take a week.

 Your team can also opt to have Stripe automatically email you when disputes happen.
 Be sure to set this up in your Dashboard’s Email settings.

 Contacting customers for failed charges

 Another useful and common practice is to send email notifications to your customers if their subscription payment fails, prompting them to update their payment information.
-You can enable this behavior in your Dashboard’s Billing Settings.
+You can enable this behavior in your Dashboard’s Automatic collection settings.

 If you want to customize this email beyond the options that Stripe provides, you could instead monitor

 invoice.payment_failed webhooks to trigger your own custom emails.
 These emails typically link the customer to a form where they can update their payment method.
 See our complete Sending Emails for Failed Payments recipe for building out this functionality.